-4.3 The Committee is bound by the provisions of the Act, the statutory guidance issued by the Gambling Commission and its own statement of licensing principles in administration of the licensing regime and in determining licensing issues.
-The Council cannot permit a situation to arise whereby its policy has not been approved by Full Council and published by 3 January 2010.
+4.3 The Committee is bound by the provisions of the Act, the statutory guidance issued by the Gambling Commission and its own statement of licensing policy (Gambling Act 2005) in administration of the licensing regime and in determining licensing issues.
+The Council cannot permit a situation to arise whereby its policy has not been approved by Full Council.